Sharon Jones: Influences

 Jones has sometimes been called, especially early in her late renaissance of a career, the Female James Brown.

-Amongst Jones' influences were James Brown, Sam Cooke, Aretha Franklin, Ella Fitzgerald, Thom Bell, Otis Redding, Ike & Tina Turner, Marva Whitney and everyone from Motown.
-In addition, Jones also cited more recently known artists, such as Michael Jackson, Prince, Erykah Badu and Beyoncé.
+Amongst Jones's influences were James Brown, Sam Cooke, Aretha Franklin, Ella Fitzgerald, Thom Bell, Otis Redding, Ike & Tina Turner, Marva Whitney, and everyone from Motown.
+In addition, Jones also cited more recently known artists, such as Michael Jackson, Prince, Erykah Badu, and Beyoncé.

 Personal life

 For several years she lived with her mother in the Far Rockaway section of Queens, New York.

 Health and death

 It was announced on June 3, 2013, that Jones had been diagnosed with bile duct cancer and had undergone surgery, which forced her to postpone the release of the group's fifth album, Give the People What They Want.
 The diagnosis was later changed to stage II pancreatic cancer, for which Jones had surgery on her liver and underwent chemotherapy.
-The chemotherapy caused hair loss, and for a time she performed bald, refusing to wear wigs.
+The chemotherapy caused hair loss and for a time she performed bald, refusing to wear wigs.

-During the screening of her documentary at the 2015 Toronto International Film Festival, Jones revealed that her cancer had returned, and that she would be undergoing chemotherapy again.
+During the screening of her documentary at the 2015 Toronto International Film Festival, Jones revealed that her cancer had returned and that she would be undergoing chemotherapy again.
 She suffered a stroke while watching the 2016 United States presidential election results and another the following day.
 Jones remained alert and lucid during the initial period of her hospital stay, claiming light-heartedly that the news of Donald Trump's victory was responsible for her stroke.

 Jones died on November 18, 2016, in Cooperstown, New York, aged 60.
-Her respective memorial services were held at Brown Memorial Baptist Church in Clinton Hill, New York on December 14, 2016 and Imperial Theatre in Augusta, Georgia three days later.
+Memorial services were held at Brown Memorial Baptist Church in Clinton Hill, New York, on December 14, 2016, and at Imperial Theatre in Augusta, Georgia, three days later.